 WMI: Who inspired you to go after your dreams when you were a child?
 How is this person still positively impacting your life today?

-WMI: What’s next for Apoorva?
-Where do you see yourself and the LADV Foundation two to three years from now?
+WMI: What’s next for Jim Phillips?
+Where do you see yourself and your career three to five years from now?

 JP: Hopefully more of what I am currently doing but in a more expansive and exciting way.
 I will continue my writing, speaking and coaching.
 I have a few projects currently in the works that will allow me to touch many more people in what I believe will be meaningful ways.
 I love collaborating with other like-minded folks and look for ways to leverage what each of us has to offer.

 I also will be traveling much more than I have been recently, again in an effort to interact with more folks.
 But more importantly, and this is really the heart of my message, it is for me to live in full experience and expression of who I know myself to be and am always in the process of being.
 This is our very reason for being here.